Stance (brand): History

 In March 2015, the Wall Street Journal reported the company had raised $50 million from Silicon Valley venture capital firms and that the brand would be expanding into men’s underwear.
 In April 2015, the NBA announced that Stance had been named the official on-court sock of the NBA starting in the 2015-2016 season.
 As part of the deal, Stance would be allowed to display its logo on all socks worn on-court by players, a first in NBA history for apparel companies.
 Stance opened its first store in the SoHo neighborhood of New York City in November 2015.

-In 2015, Stance posted a 356% employee increase from the previous year, reaching 114 employees, at its San Clemente headquarters.
-Stance was listed No. 24 on the Orange County Business Journal’s list of the 51 Biggest Based in Orange County Apparel Businesses.

-Between 2017 and 2020, the company has undergone several rounds of layoffs.

 The brand won Best Socks of the Year in 2017 with their tribute to rapper, Gucci Mane.
-Unfortunately early in the same year, the company experienced the first of many layoffs due to external disruptions and mismanagement of funds.

 Sponsorship

 Stance’s brand ambassadors are called "Punks and Poets".
-They include musicians, athletes, designers, artists, stylists, writers and photographers.
+They include musicians, skateboarders, athletes, designers, artists, stylists, writers and photographers.